Rules for Members

 - Operational Requirements for all Applications

-Members/Associates must have an effective governance framework that ensures accountability and oversight of their business.
-Members/Associates must also have a compliance and risk framework that provides for a robust control and compliance environment, which identifies and manages risks associated with their engagement in the market.
+Members must have an effective governance framework that ensures accountability and oversight of their business.
+Members must also have a compliance and risk framework that provides for a robust control and compliance environment, which identifies and manages risks associated with their engagement in the market.

 Other business requirements are:

-Member/Associate Requirements Market Making Member Full Member Affiliate Exchange Affiliate Member Associate Is a corporate entity incorporated in the UK or overseas X X X X X Is active in areas that are closely related to the London Bullion Market (1) X X X X Has activities that are relevant to the global precious metals markets (2)
+Member Requirements Market Making Member Full Member Affiliate Member Is a corporate entity incorporated in the UK or overseas X X X Is active in areas that are closely related to the London Bullion Market (1) X X Has activities that are relevant to the global precious metals markets (2)

 X Is able and committed to comply with the Global Precious Metals Code (3)

-X X X X X Is able and committed to comply with Trade Reporting obligations and LBMA Trade Data Guidelines (3) X X X X X Enjoys a financial and business standing suitable for the type of Membership that it is applying for (4)
+X X X Is able and committed to comply with Trade Reporting obligations and LBMA Trade Data Guidelines (3) X X X Enjoys a financial and business standing suitable for the type of Membership that it is applying for (4)

 X Is able to quote any combination of spot, options and forwards for both gold and silver throughout the London business day in the maximum quantities (7)